AdobeDocs/analytics.en/help/implement/vars/page-vars/purchaseid.md

 In addition to purchase data, all conversion variables and events are not counted multiple times for hits with the same purchase ID.

+Specific server-side code can be used to generate the unique number (alphanumeric value) embedded in the HTML source.
+Usually the Order ID, or similar alphanumeric value, is used for this purpose.
+This value should not change if the user refreshes the page.

 ## Syntax

 The `purchaseID` variable can hold any alpha-numeric value, up to a maximum of 20 bytes.
 If you set a purchase ID longer than 20 bytes, the value is truncated.